Security Center of Excellence (SCE) Charter

 Funding and Sustainability

-Organizations that are members of the Government Technology Institute can become members of the Security Center of Excellence.
+Organizations that are sponsors/members of the Government Technology Institute can become members of the Security Center of Excellence.
 Private sector companies, technology associations and educational institutions recognized for their expertise in information security are invited to become members of the Security Center of Excellence and the GTI.